emiliarepo/fk-ranking/README.md

   - Roblox token: log into Roblox from an incognito tab, copy token, close that tab
   - Group ID: ID of the group you want to change ranks in
   - Password: password submitted with every request - helps prevent abuse as you only know the password
-  - Discord token: used to log in to discord
+  - Discord webhook url: make the webhook in a channel of your choice, ranking logs will be sent there
 - Install all required Node modules (npm install)
 - Run the bot